Peasant Corporation: Operations

 The body that was eventually established in 1943 no longer had broad support among the peasants and was too late to make any real change.

 The German occupation and internment of many farm workers in prison camps had made the peasants sympathetic to the French Resistance.

 With growing requisitions of food by the Germans and shortages of food in the cities, the Peasant Corporation became a state bureaucracy for the control of prices and supply.

 In December 1943 Pointier told a meeting of 500 syndics from Indre-et-Loire that the corporation must be "the voluntary auxiliary of the Ravitaillement service ...
 It is up to us to make sure that quotas are delivered on time and not to leave this to the gendarmerie or the price-control bodies, which have their own duties.
 The corporation has one immediate interest: to ensure that an unbridgeable gulf does not open up between the urban and peasant populations."

 The rural communities became hostile to the Peasant Corporation and avoided or rejected the official controls, which the government could not enforce.

-The Germans disliked the Corporation, finding it was not sufficiently collaborationist, while the government spent its energy promoting the corporation rather than making it effective.
+The Germans disliked the corporation, finding it was not sufficiently collaborationist, while the government spent its energy promoting the corporation rather than making it effective.

 Vichy received valid criticism for preserving the privileges of the large landowners and aristocrats at the expense of the peasants, who were supposed to be among the nation's "vital forces".

 The Peasant Corporation was dissolved after the Liberation of France in September 1944, but the unity of agricultural organizations that it had established persisted.

-The new socialist Minister of Agriculture, François Tanguy-Prigent, replaced it with a national union of working farmers rather than landowners, the General Confederation of Agriculture (GCA).

-In March 1946 the CGA became the Fédération nationale des syndicats d'exploitants agricoles (FNSEA).
+The new socialist Minister of Agriculture, François Tanguy-Prigent, replaced it with a national union of working farmers rather than landowners, the Confédération générale de l'agriculture (GCA).
+In March 1946 the farming union, the Fédération nationale des syndicats d'exploitants agricoles (FNSEA), formed which gradually supplanted the CGA.

 Many of the former Peasant Corporation leaders became leaders of the FNSEA.